Approach Considerations

 Exercise Stress Testing

 Exercise stress testing is contraindicated in symptomatic patients with severe aortic stenosis, but it may be considered in asymptomatic patients with severe aortic stenosis.
-The ACC/AHA 2006 valvular heart disease guidelines state that exercise testing may be considered in asymptomatic patients (class IIb recommendation), and recommend that exercise testing not be performed in symptomatic patients with aortic stenosis without specifying severity (class III).[11]
-In asymptomatic patients, stress testing has been shown to be a low-risk procedure when it is performed under strict surveillance.[13]
+In asymptomatic patients, stress testing has been shown to be a low-risk procedure when it is performed under strict surveillance.
+[23]

 Closely monitored exercise stress testing may be of value to assess exercise capacity in asymptomatic patients.
 Abnormal results may prove greater disability than the patient would admit.
 In addition to watching for symptoms on the treadmill, one should also look for hemodynamic abnormalities, such as blood pressure decreases or failure to increase blood pressure normally, which can occur in the absence of symptoms.
 In this setting, the test is not used to screen for coronary disease.